DavontaData/diabetes-readmission-risk-prediction/README.md

 Which demographic, clinical, and healthcare utilization factors are associated with 30-day hospital readmission among diabetic emergency inpatient admissions?

-## Supporting Questions

-1. What patient and hospitalization characteristics are associated with 30-day hospital readmission among diabetic emergency inpatient admissions?

-2. How does prior healthcare utilization (previous inpatient and emergency visits) relate to the risk of 30-day hospital readmission among diabetic emergency inpatient admissions?

-3. Which clinical and healthcare utilization features contribute most to predicting 30-day hospital readmission using machine learning?

-4. How do different supervised machine learning models perform in predicting 30-day hospital readmission among diabetic emergency inpatient admissions?

 ## Dataset

 Dataset: